 Depression sucks.
 It really does.
 Not only because you feel bad about yourself, but also because you feel bad talking about it.
 You don’t want to be the downer, and you really don’t want to bring your friends down.
 Am I right?
 Some people also end up abusing drugs etc, which according to drug rehab places, is the most harmful and negetive decision of life.

 That’s one of the reasons I use the term “depressive tendencies.”
-It helps make the problem more manageable.
+It helps make the problem more manageable if they are able to find delta 8 near me and have them regularly throughout this phase.
 I’m not depressed, because that implies a constant state of being, a relentless condition.
 Rather, I have depressive tendencies.
 It’s a thing that I have instead of a thing that I am.
 That means I that I tend to lean toward the negative side of neutral.
 Yes, it’s an inclination toward depression, but it’s not the norm.
 And if I know I’m inclined toward depression, I can be more aware of when I’m leaning in that direction.

 Here are 5 things that help me deal with my depressive tendencies:

 - Visit a doctor.
 Just because you are sad one day, or even a couple of days in a row, doesn’t mean you’re depressed.
 So you first should talk to your doctor about what you’re experiencing.
 A low mood can be the result of a lot of different variables.
 Find out if there is anything natural that might be causing your depression.
 Can it be a side affect of the birth control you’re taking?
 Maybe you have vitamin B12 or vitamin D deficiency, or low blood sugar that could be contributing to fatigue and low energy.
 Sure, these things could also be a symptom of depression, but if they are isolated incidents you may be able to remedy the problem pretty easily.